 The most intensely coloured and flavoured of all the summer berries, blackcurrants are packed with brain-boosting vitamins too, so we’ll be enthusiastically digging into them during peak season (June and July).
-But as they’re sometimes too bitter to eat on their own, we also have recipe suggestions for these deep purple beauties....
+But as they’re sometimes too bitter to eat on their own, we also have recipe suggestions for these deep purple beauties...

 We can’t resist blackcurrant jam smothered onto hot buttered crumpets, peeking out from under clotted cream on a scone, serving as an adhesive between two Victoria sponges… we could go on.
-You could make this summer berry jam with only blackcurrants (using 1.8kg and a splash of Cassis too), but teaming them with raspberries, redcurrants and strawberries works nicely.
+You could make this summer berry jam with only blackcurrants (using 1.8kg and a splash of crème de cassis too), but teaming them with raspberries, redcurrants and strawberries works nicely.
 Just make sure you don’t drop a blob onto your favourite white summer outfit.

 Serve your blackcurrant jam in...

 This irresistible pudding isn’t just for chilly nights and Autumn entertaining.
 Our warmer weather recipe contains a mixture of summer fruit and a base of fresh strawberries.
 Experiment with different berry concoctions and follow our guide to making the ultimate crumble, which covers crucial crumble conumdrums such as topping texture, madcap additions and thickness of layers.
 Mix up your traditional recipe with our top 10 crumble toppings, from tropical coconut to crunchy peanuts.

 If you like your booze with a sweet edge, try making your own flavoured liqueur.
 Our versatile fruit vodka recipe is easily adapted - just replace the 250g of cranberries with the same quantity of fresh blackcurrants.
 Leave the berries to impart their flavour for two weeks then crack open the bottle and enjoy a delicately infused shot of deliciousness.
 Try your hand at even more fruity flavour combinations with our guide on how to make flavoured spirits.

 Compote couldn’t be easier to make, and it can be used on yogurt, swirled into ice cream, in cocktails, pies, desserts and so much more besides.
 This summery version can be whipped up in minutes.
 Freeze in individual portions – an ice cube tray is good for this – and use over a three month period.
 We recommend adding cinnamon to the mix too.

 Pile a mound of summer berries into a pan, top with an almond pastry lid and let the oven do the work.
 Soon the fruit will have broken down into a warm red sauce, ready to meld lovingly with cold vanilla ice cream.
 Bake up even more sweet treats with our favourite fruity pie recipes.